 With a big meal to prepare later in the day, Christmas breakfast can be stressful, especially if you're cooking for a crowd!
 Get ahead by choosing one of these easy, make-ahead breakfast ideas you can prep the day before for a stress free Christmas morning!
 From a Bagel and Egg Breakfast Bake to a batch of Overnight Yeasted Waffles ready to be loaded up with everyone's favorite toppings, I can guarantee these recipes have got you covered!

-Here’s what you’ll find around our breakfast table Christmas morning.
+Here's what you'll find around our breakfast table Christmas morning.
 I make a big batch up to a week ahead and freeze them before baking.
-Let them defrost in the fridge starting on Christmas Eve morning, and bake them whenever I feel like candy out of the kids’ stocking is threatening to become breakfast.
+Let them defrost in the fridge starting on Christmas Eve morning, and bake them whenever I feel like candy out of the kids' stocking is threatening to become breakfast.
+Pair these with protein-packed Muffin Pan Baked Eggs (which can also be made in advance) and you're set!

 Scones are a great baked good to make ahead.
 You can bake them ahead and warm them in the oven or mix them up them and then refrigerate overnight to bake in the morning.
 This light, sweet, spiced version is extra festive.
 Made with cinnamon chips for an extra boost of sweet flavor they're perfect to enjoy with your morning cup of coffee.